When Ancient Wisdom Meets Modern Giving

 That’s the journey we’re on.
 And it’s a journey that, like the most enduring traditions, is built to last for generations.

-• Physician, Philanthropist, Nonprofit Innovator.
-Dr. Sanjay Bindra is a board-certified Cardiac Electrophysiologist with over two decades of experience diagnosing and treating complex heart rhythm disorders.
-He holds multiple certifications from the American Board of Internal Medicine (ABIM) in Clinical Cardiac Electrophysiology, Cardiovascular Disease, and Internal Medicine.
-Dr. Bindra is widely recognized for his leadership in social impact and sustainable philanthropy.
-He is the President, Co-Founder, and Board Chair of GOSUMEC Foundation USA, a zero-overhead 501(c)(3) nonprofit that supports need- and merit-based medical students in India.
-Under his leadership, the foundation established the first endowment in India for medical education.
-In 2025, he launched The GIVE Study, a groundbreaking 12-month, real-time study exploring how small, volunteer-run nonprofits can achieve recurring donor growth through behavioral design, trust, and technology—without paid staff or traditional fundraising expenses..
+• Physician | Philanthropist | Nonprofit Innovator.
+Dr. Sanjay Bindra is a board-certified Cardiac Electrophysiologist with over two decades of experience treating complex heart rhythm disorders and multiple certifications from the American Board of Internal Medicine (ABIM).
+He is the President, Co-Founder, and Board Chair of GOSUMEC Foundation USA, a zero-staff 501(c)(3) nonprofit supporting need- and merit-based medical students in India.
+Under his leadership, the foundation established the first perpetual endowment in India for medical education.
+Dr. Bindra is the creator of ICCO™ (Identity-Centered Community Organization) and the author of The GIVE Study, a 12-month, real-time study examining how small, volunteer-run nonprofits can achieve sustainable recurring giving through trust, behavioral design, technology, and strong governance—without paid staff or traditional fundraising.

 View all posts

 • Endocrinologist, Innovator, and Advocate for Social Equity.
 Dr. Archana Bindra is a board-certified Endocrinologist with over two decades of experience caring for patients with diabetes and complex hormonal disorders.
 She holds multiple certifications from the American Board of Internal Medicine (ABIM) in Endocrinology, Diabetes & Metabolism, Internal Medicine, and is also board certified in Lifestyle Medicine.
 Dr. Bindra is the Co-Founder of GOSUMEC Foundation USA, a zero-staff, zero-overhead 501(c)(3) nonprofit that established the first endowment in India for medical education, supporting need- and merit-based students into perpetuity.
 She also serves with Sewa International, contributing her medical expertise and commitment to humanitarian service to advance health equity and educational initiatives that benefit underserved communities.
-Dr. Bindra is passionate about advancing diabetes care, addressing health disparities, and designing systems of care that promote both clinical excellence and social justice. .
+Dr. Bindra is passionate about advancing diabetes care, addressing health disparities, and designing systems of care that promote both clinical excellence and social justice.

 View all posts